Dodgers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adam Duvall and the Boston Red Sox head into a matchup with Freddie Freeman and the Los Angeles Dodgers on Friday at 7:10 PM ET.
+Justin Turner and the Boston Red Sox will hit the field on Saturday at Fenway Park against Julio Urias, who gets the start for the Los Angeles Dodgers.
+First pitch will be at 4:10 PM ET.

-The Dodgers are listed as -115 moneyline favorites in this matchup against the Red Sox (-105).
-The total is 10.5 runs for this contest.
+The Dodgers are favored in this one, at -135, while the underdog Red Sox have +110 odds to upset.
+The contest's total is set at 9.5 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.